xlxs4/loc-spotting-utils/README.md

 2. **Sub**: Decrease coordinate(s) by specified amount (minus button)
 3. **Replace**: Set coordinate(s) to new value (replace button)
 4. **Replicate**: Replicated selected text X times (multiply button)
+5. **Delete**: Delete selected text (deletes the lines that contain the selection to avoid G-Code parsing errors)

 The user can select whether to apply the operations to the `X`, `Y` or `Z` coordinates.
 Additionally, instead of applying an operations to *every* `X|Y|Z` coordinate value, the user can instead only apply it to the `X|Y|Z` coordinate that are of a specified value.